-Bring your puzzle solution to Bookman’s on Speedway Family Chess Night 6:30-8:30 (First Wednesday of every month)–this month Wednesday September 7–and win a free prize.
+Bring your puzzle solution to Bookman’s on Speedway Family Chess Night, 6:30-8:30pm, first Wednesday of every month–this month Wednesday, October 5–and win a free prize.
 The whole family, new and experienced players are all invited to join us to play chess.

 Russia has long held a strong presence in world chess and this holds true with women players.

 The 61st Women’s Russian Championship (August 19-August 28) recently concluded in Moscow.
 Ten invited women chess masters competed in the event.
 You can read a player’s report–4th place winner Natalia Pogonina.
 The tournament was won by Valentin Gunina with a score of 6.5/9.